 Custom Packages For a Truly Different Fishing Experience

 With a population of less than 350,000 and more miles of pristine water than could be fished in a lifetime, Iceland offers some of the best and most legitimate fishing opportunities for trophy brown trout, arctic char, and Atlantic Salmon found anywhere in the world.
 For anglers looking for an incredibly unique fishing experience that not only provides intimate waters, seclusion, and top-tier service but also the opportunity to target trophy species, Iceland should definitely be considered!
 Yellow Dog is pleased to be offering angling packages and trips with Reykjavik Angling Club, the premier outfitter and license holders on most of the renowned and fabled waters on the island.

 With over 24 different rivers to choose from throughout this small island country, every fishing itinerary and package is totally customized, and anglers are paired with the lodge or lodges that will best suit their needs and preferences.
 Most of the fishing lodges that are a part of the Reykjavik Angling Club (RAC) packages are very well appointed.
 All offer a complete line-up of services, and all are either directly situated on the banks of a river or in close proximity to the area’s best fishing.
-While the majority of lodges are small, groups of any sizes can be accommodated.
+While the majority of lodges are small, groups of any size can be accommodated.
 In addition to full-service lodge packages, Reykjavik Angling Club also has a handful of “do-it-yourself” options for those who prefer a more rustic, DIY experience.
-All lodging packages and itineraries are completely customized based on availability, time of year, size of the group and desired species.
+All lodging packages and itineraries are completely customized based on availability, time of year, size of the group, and desired species.

 Food and Beverages